The quenched fraction of satellites around simulated Milky Way-mass galaxies: Results

 \subsection{Satellite population comparison}

 In Figure~\ref{fig:proj_radial_dist}, we compare the projected radial distributions of satellites across the three simulation suites and the two observational samples.
 For every dataset, we compute the cumulative fraction of satellites as a function of projected distance and normalize it to the total number of satellites within 300 kpc.
-For FIREbox (maroon), the FIRE-2 zoom-ins (blue), TNG50 (indigo), SAGA (green), and ELVES (golden), each curve represents the \emph{mean} cumulative radial profile per host, and the shaded regions for the simulations indicate the $1\sigma$ host-to-host scatter.
+For FIREbox (maroon), the FIRE-2 zoom-ins (blue), TNG50 (indigo), SAGA (green), and ELVES (golden), each curve represents the median cumulative radial profile per host, and the shaded regions for the simulations indicate the $1\sigma$ host-to-host scatter.
+For the simulations, each host contributes three projected realizations (XY, XZ, and YZ), so the radial distributions reflect all projection-based mock catalogs.
 As in the SAGA survey, we exclude the innermost 10 kpc (gray shaded region) because strong contamination from the host galaxy light prevents reliable satellite identification at these radii.

-Across most of the 10–300 kpc range, the five samples show broadly similar radial profiles.
-TNG50 exhibits a modest excess of satellites at smaller radii, producing a slightly more centrally concentrated distribution compared to the other simulation suites and both observational datasets.
-At projected distances beyond $\sim$150 kpc, SAGA and ELVES lie mildly below the simulations.
-Overall, the strong similarity between the five datasets indicates that our fixed-aperture, projected-distance selection provides a robust foundation for cross-suite comparison.
+The agreement between simulations and observations depends on the simulation suite.
+FIREbox broadly reproduces the observed radial distributions of SAGA and ELVES closely across the full 10--300 kpc range.
+The FIRE-2 zoom-ins match the observed satellite distributions well at small projected distances ($\lesssim 150$ kpc), but become more centrally concentrated than the observations at larger radii ($\gtrsim 150$ kpc).
+TNG50 shows the strongest deviation, with a systematically more centrally concentrated satellite population across the full radial range.

+Overall, while not all simulations reproduce the observed radial distributions equally well, FIREbox and the FIRE-2 zoom-ins capture the observed trends within the host-to-host scatter over much of the radial range, whereas TNG50 remains more centrally concentrated than the observations.

 In Figure~\ref{fig:stellar_mass_functions}, we compare the stellar cumulative mass functions (SMFs) of satellites across the full sample of simulated and observed hosts.
-Thin lines show the SMF of each individual host, while the thick curves represent the median SMF for each dataset.
+For the simulations, each thin line represents the SMF of an individual host-projection pair (i.e., each host viewed along the three orthogonal projections), while for the observational datasets each thin line corresponds to a single host.
+Thick curves represent the median SMF for each dataset, computed over all hosts and projections for the simulations.
 The inset histogram displays the distribution of the number of satellites per host, providing a complementary view of the abundance statistics.